On the origin of V-shaped polarisation spectra in molecular clouds: Introduction

-Information about the dust properties in molecular clouds might also be inferred from the change of the polarisation degree with wavelength, the so-called polarisation spectrum.
-Over the last years a number of polarisation observations at different wavelengths towards various molecular clouds have been performed.
-The obtained polarisation spectra typically show large variations in their shapes, from a flat spectrum \citep{Gandilo16,Ashton18,Shariff19} over a spectrum with a polarisation degree which is decreasing with increasing wavelength \citep[e.g.][]{Hildebrand99,Zeng13} to a so-called \textit{V-shaped spectrum}, i.e. a spectrum with a pronounced minimum around 350~$\mu$m \citep[][and reference therein]{Hildebrand00,Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12}.
 Various effects, which have been suggested to influence the shape of the polarisation spectrum, are discussed in these publications.
 These include varying dust densities and temperatures along the line of sight as well as variations in the dust properties.
 Some of the seminal theoretical considerations date back to \citet{Hildebrand99,Hildebrand00}.
 The authors suggest that, in order to obtain a V-shaped polarisation spectrum, various dust components with different temperatures and different alignment efficiencies are required to exist along the line of sight.
 Specifically, an anticorrelation between the dust temperature and the alignment efficiency is suggested by the authors.
 Furthermore, some first results combining 3D, magneto-hydrodynamical (MHD) simulations with a dust polarisation radiative transfer were presented by \citet{Bethell07}, finding flat polarisation spectra longwards of 300~$\mu$m, with a steep decline at shorter wavelengths.